The Rick Hansen Foundation Accessibility Certification™ (RHFAC) Accessibility Assessor Training

 - You have a minimum of five years of construction experience

-- You must attend 48 hours of training, which includes a 20-hour practicum
+- You must attend 48 hours of training, which includes a 20-hour field work assignment.

 - To receive the RHFAC professional designation, you must: